kenlog/HighlightCodeSyntax/README.md

 Syntax highlighting for Markdown code
 ------------
-151 languages currently supported by Prism, with their corresponding alias, to use in place of xxxx
+151 languages currently supported by Prism, with their corresponding alias, to use in place of php

 ```diff
 ```php